Scrounger/ioBroker.vis-materialdesign/README.md

 * [ical Adapter](https://forum.iobroker.net/topic/29658/material-design-widgets-table-widget/2)

-### HTML Control Widgets
+### Control Elements using HTML Widgets

+![Logo](doc/en/media/table_html_widget_example.gif)

 You can use the [HTML Widgets](#html-widgets) directly in the json string.
-If you would like to customize the cell that conatins the widget, use the following container.
+If you would like to customize the cell that conatins the widget, use the following container:

-![Logo](doc/en/media/table_html_widget_example.gif)

 <table>
     <thead>